mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 ##### 42:00

 To experience the original nature of action – well of course, you can see it as an object.
-But it is not something you can see objectively, because already your body and mind are nothing but the original [nature] of action which is called samskaras.
+But it is not something you can see objectively, because already your body and mind are nothing but the original [nature] of action which is called samskara.

 From this point, well, you just accept.
 “Just accept” means not trying to get, not trying to learn.
 Before you try to learn, you are *learned*.
 “You are learned” means you are helped, you are supported; something makes it possible for your life to be present or to exist.

-For instance, if I ask you to talk: first you try to study something.
+For instance, if I ask you to [give a] talk: first you try to study something.
 This is very important.
 Through your effort of studying a certain subject, you can learn something.
 But this is not good enough.
 So secondly, when you finish the preparation – *just talk*.
 “Just talk” means not an object you can experience individually.
 Completely you are supported by ‘talk’, already.
 In other words, you are *talked* by talk.
-Not “you teach,” okay?
+[It’s] not “you teach,” okay?
 This is very true, don’t you think so?

 If you talk, there’s two ways.
 Always we have to research, because all [dharmas](glossary#dharma) must be individual connections.
 At that time, everything becomes all dharmas.
 But simultaneously, “you have to touch the core of being” means, just be one with.
 Because “just be one” means touch the core of existence, which is called *actions*.
 Basically everything is moving, constantly.
 If it is true, impermanence is not something you can see objectively, because your body and mind are already impermanent.
 So be one with it.
 Whether you understand it or not, your body is already impermanence, always.
 So what is that?
-You should learn first, individually, simultaneously, just take care of your life.
+You should learn first.
+Individually, simultaneously, just take care of your life.
 Then, something makes you learn what human life is.
 In other words, be one with impermanence.

 ##### 45:45

 When you want to swim in Lake Calhoun, well, learn how to swim.
 It’s very important.
 At that time, Lake Calhoun is something observed and which is called in question.
 And then this is your [dharmas](glossary#dharma), all dharmas.
-And next, all dharmas are not always something you can experience, you can observe individually.
+And next, well, all dharmas are not always something you can experience, you can observe individually.
 Forget it.
 Just jump into the ocean.
 The ocean helps your life, and Lake Calhoun’s waters helps you life.
 And immediately your body moves, simultaneously.
-And then you learn: “Oh, this is the point.
+And then you learn.
+“Oh, this is the point.
 I can swim.”
+[This is] how to swim.
 Yes it is.

-If you think always all dharmas objectively, individually, it sometimes scares you.
+If you always think [of] all dharmas objectively, individually, it sometimes scares you.
 With your effort, you should learn it.
 But when the time comes, you just *dive*.

 *[Tape change.]*

-... when you can get something from the ocean, at that time, that is a point, how to swim.
-This point doesn’t come from your intentional understanding, or individual understanding – from where, I don’t know.
+... when you can get something from the ocean, at that time, that is the point, how to swim.
+This point doesn’t come from your intellectual understanding or individual understanding.
+From where, I don’t know.
 It’s just oneness with the ocean, and your body and mind.
-And then you say, “Ah, this is a way how to swim!”
+And then you say, “Ah, this is the way how to swim!”
 You cannot explain how.
-If you want to teach how to swim, you should explain it; but finally you say, “Jump in.
+If you want to teach how to swim, you should explain it; [but] finally you say, “Jump in.
 Go to Lake Calhoun.
 Swim!”
 That’s all.

-That is the second point of ‘all dharmas’.
+That is the second point of “all dharmas.”
 You should experience all dharmas individually.
 At that time, everything becomes all dharmas connected with you.
 But it’s not good enough, because there is always an egoistic sense, so, we should touch the core of all dharmas.
 That means, *forget it* – just jump into it, be one.

-##### 48:29

 The same applies to [zazen](glossary#zazen).
 Learn zazen: what is zazen?
 Well, philosophically, psychologically, you can learn this.
 But it’s not good enough!
 So just jump in, jump into zazen.
 So finally, zazen teaches you, zazen takes care of you.

-Then you get, “Oh, zazen is pretty good!”
+Then you get it.
+“Oh, zazen is pretty good!”
 Sometimes zazen is not good, but ... in zazen you feel good, anyway.
 You don’t know what it is, but if you jump in, more or less, you can touch the core of zazen, which is called samskara.
 Samskara is impermanence, constantly working.
-That’s why this is the conflict (confluence?) of all [dharmas](glossary#dharma) in Buddhism.
+That’s why this is the [content] of “all dharmas” in Buddhism.

 ##### 49:32

-‘All [dharmas](glossary#dharma)’ is not the world after death, which is completely transcending individual experience.
+“All [dharmas](glossary#dharma)” is not the world after death, which is completely transcending individual experience.
 Of course, when it is observed and is called in question, it becomes dharma; even the world after death becomes dharma.
 But I don’t think so; because it is completely beyond individual experience.
-It’s pretty hard to understand...
+It’s pretty hard to [understand]...
 That’s why [Buddha](glossary#buddha) kept silent about this problem.

-So, all dharmas must be something, which becomes an individual experience.
+So, all dharmas must be something which becomes an individual experience.
 And then next, we should touch the depths of existence, which is called samskara.
 That means practically, jump into it.
 And then very naturally, you can learn something more than your effort.
 This is samskara, ‘together maker’, or original nature of action.

 Whatever you do, this is a very important way of life.
 Not only in [zazen](glossary#zazen); without this, you cannot learn anything.